boaz-lachman/package-ai-assignment/README.md

 How to run the app:

-option 1: I will sent an apk to you to run on the phone.
+option 1: download the app from the link using a n android device.

 option 2: connect to this repo, download the code and do the following:
 1. Run in terrminal "npm install" to install all the node modules needed for the app